 Make learning centralized and engaging

 Virtual classroom software can be handy here.
 It allows you to centrally manage all activities under one platform.
 It also keeps the learners engaged with a custom learner portal where they can see all their individual course and test assignments.

 Make training modules easily accessible

 You learners should be able to access and view training modules in virtually any device for just-in-time learning.
 Technology should not be an obstacle in the way of learning.
 This will make learning seamless and enjoyable.

 Allow learners to engage in self-paced learning

 Enable learners to decide their pace of learning through clearly defined learning paths.
 These learning paths are made up of course bundles.
-For this, you can easily create the bundles using ready-to-use courses and templates that some LMSs provide.
+For this, you can easily create the bundles using ready-to-use courses and templates that some LMS provide.

 Learners can start, pause, and resume any of the chapters in a course as long as they meet the due date.
 This lets learners easily work learning around their schedules.

 Align training formats with preferred learning styles

 The best learning experience is one that caters to different learning styles and preferences.
 Learners should be empowered to learn the way they want.
 An LMS allows you to add different file types, such as images, videos, audio, etc. This easily fulfills auditory, visual, and other forms of learning.